Monticello: Design and building

 Jefferson's home was built to serve as a plantation house, which ultimately took on the architectural form of a villa.
-It has many architectural antecedents, but Jefferson went beyond them to create something very much his own.
-He consciously sought to create a new architecture for a new nation.

 Work began on what historians would subsequently refer to as "the first Monticello" in 1768, on a plantation of 5,000 acre.
 Jefferson moved into the South Pavilion (an outbuilding) in 1770, where his new wife Martha Wayles Skelton joined him in 1772.
 Jefferson continued work on his original design, but how much was completed is of some dispute.
-In constructing and later reconstructing his home, Jefferson used a combination of free workers, indentured servants and slaves.
+In constructing and later reconstructing his home, Jefferson used a combination of free workers, indentured servants, and enslaved people.

 After his wife's death in 1782, Jefferson left Monticello in 1784 to serve as Minister of the United States to France.
 During his several years in Europe, he had an opportunity to see some of the classical buildings with which he had become acquainted from his reading, as well as to discover the "modern" trends in French architecture that were then fashionable in Paris.
-His decision to remodel his own home may date from this period.
+His decision to extensively remodel and rebuild his own home may date from this period.
 In 1794, following his tenure as the first U.S. Secretary of State (1790–1793), Jefferson began rebuilding his house based on the ideas he had acquired in Europe.
 The remodeling continued throughout most of his presidency (1801–1809).
-Although generally completed by 1809, Jefferson continued work on the present structure until his death in 1826.
+Although generally completed by 1809, Jefferson continued work on Monticello until his death in 1826.